One thing that all parents have in common is that at some stage of their life they will experience GUILT.

 ● What can you be proud of as a parent?
 What HAVE you done well – what are you doing OK?
 Remind yourself of these things every day, and every time parenting guilt is about to eat you up and make you do or say the wrong thing.

 ● Practise self-compassion and praise: every day say to yourself what you HAVE done right.
-Every time you are about to beat yourself up, STOP and remind yourself of ALL the good things you are also to be blamed for.
+Every time you are about to beat yourself up, STOP, BREATHE and remind yourself of ALL the good things you are also to be blamed for.

-Awareness of our ‘maybe’ wrongdoing: we are not perfect and maybe we have done some things that are not OK and we need to apologise and think about how we can do better in the future.
+Awareness of our ‘maybe’ wrong doing – where guilt is valid or helpful: we are not perfect and maybe we have done some things that are not OK and we need to apologise and think about how we can do it differently in the future.
 It’s OK to make mistakes as long as we are willing to admit them, apologise (if need be), and learn from them.

-By managing parenting guilt you can start to enjoy the life your family is living right now and get the most out of it.
+By managing parenting guilt, you can eliminate that from your list of challenges in your life and will find that you are calmer and more connected to your children and kinder to yourself.
 You can be kind to yourself and forgive yourself when needed.
 And learn to be the parent that your children need, right now.